 Can I have an abortion if I don’t have a Swedish personal number?

-As of 2008, women from other countries, who do not have a Swedish personal number, have the right to come to Sweden and perform a legal abortion without having to give specific reasons for doing so.
+As of 2008, people from other countries, who do not have a Swedish personal number, have the right to come to Sweden and perform a legal abortion without having to give specific reasons for doing so.

 However, the subsidiesed health care does not apply if you do not have a Swedish personal number.
 This means that you will have to pay the entire cost of the abortion yourself.
 How much it costs varies, so contact abortion clinics in the area where you are staying and talk to them directly.